RaqeebDev/codeforces-solutions/README.md

 ## 🔍 Purpose

-This repository is created to
+This repository is created to:

 - Serve as a go-to reference for clean, readable C++ solutions
 - Act as a long-term project to track improvement and contribute to the open-source CP community